Digital Marketing Agency Strategy Deep Dive with Eric Sui

-Eric Siu is a digital marketing strategist who runs a modest, multi-million dollar empire that includes a SaaS company called ClickFlow (an SEO Experimentation Tool), a SaaS digital marketing agency and a portfolio of mega profitable, digital marketing oriented online media properties that collectively draw millions of unique monthly visitors.
+Eric Siu is a digital marketing agency owner and strategist who runs a modest, multi-million dollar empire that includes a SaaS company called ClickFlow (an SEO Experimentation Tool), a SaaS digital marketing agency, and a portfolio of mega profitable, digital marketing-oriented online media properties that collectively draw millions of unique monthly visitors.

 That’s right.
 Millions of uniques every month.

-If you want to know how to start a digital marketing agency or a SaaS company from scratch, Eric Siu is a living, walking case study.
-Or if you want digital marketing tips to grow your startup, Eric is a geek famous, living legend.
+And if you just want a few digital marketing tips to grow your startup, Eric is a geek famous, living legend.

-I caught up with him and shared how he creates a successful digital marketing strategy, what considerations go into media channel selection and how to develop a digital marketing program designed to drive users for SaaS offerings.
-In fact, digital marketing for SaaS is Eric’s specialty.
-He’s a bonafide expert.
+I caught up with him and shared how he creates successful digital marketing strategies to generate qualified B2B leads for clients, what considerations go into growth hacking, the basics of website marketing, and how to develop a digital marketing program to drive software trials for SaaS offerings.

-Single Grain specializes in ROI-focused marketing programs that generate sales accepted leads for complex B2B software as a service subscriptions.
+Single Grain specializes in ROI-focused marketing programs that generate sales accepted leads for complex B2B SaaS subscriptions.

-Eric Siu is a big believer in product lead growth, which usually means offering a free version of a premium service, as a way of giving people a way to try your product without having to bleed excessive customer service resources trying to get functional.
-Let them churn and support those customers who have the where-with-all to be successful.
+Eric Siu is a big believer in product lead growth, which usually means offering a free version of a premium service to give people a way to try your product without having to bleed excessive customer service resources trying to get functional.
+Let them churn and support customers with the where-with-all to be successful.

-According to a conversation Siu had with HubSpot VP marketing Keiran Flanigan (@searchbrat), it really wasn’t until HubSpot introduced an entry-level, freemium product, that their business really took off.
+According to a conversation Siu had with HubSpot VP marketing Keiran Flanigan, it wasn’t until HubSpot introduced an entry-level, freemium product that their business took off.

 Orbit Media just published a study with Drew McLellan about the impact of COVID-19 on digital marketing spends, and it showed B2C getting hit much harder than B2B, although marketing across the board is way down.

 Siu spoke about the impact of the pandemic on ClickFlow and Single Grain.
-But his recommendations for what marketers should do at this point in time may be counterintuitive to many listeners, because it’s far from what most people seem to be doing.
+But his recommendations for what marketers should do at this point may be counterintuitive to many listeners because it’s far from what most people seem to be doing.

-If you want to hear what he’s doing to get through this rough patch, listen to the podcast.
+Listen to the podcast if you want to hear what he’s doing to get through this rough patch.

-What I will share is what he said about his discussions with venture capitalists in Silicon Valley, who are essentially writing this year off.
-But he does think that when business resumes, don’t expect to see the same aggressive approach to paid media as a primary source of traffic.
+I will share what he said about his discussions with venture capitalists in Silicon Valley, who are essentially writing this year off.
+But he thinks that when business resumes, don’t expect to see the same aggressive approach to paid media as a primary traffic source.

 Instead, expect to see start-ups and change-ups take a more innovative approach to digital media marketing, and closer look at owned and shared media, like this.